8. Bring in nature

 June – August 2021

-• Riverfest 2021: held as an online event from 15-24 October, offering more than 20 diverse webinars, talks and children’s story time sessions on local wildlife and aspects of waterway and catchment health.
+• Riverfest 2021: Held online from 15–24 October, featuring over 20 webinars, talks, and children’s story time sessions focused on local wildlife and waterway health.

-• Parramatta River Citizen Science app for the iconic species being tested with council staff.
+• Citizen Science App: The Parramatta River Citizen Science app for tracking iconic species is currently being tested with council staff.

-• PRCG supported Carnarvon Golf Club in obtaining a grant to install floating wetlands in their dam.
+• Floating Wetlands Project: PRCG supported Carnarvon Golf Club in securing a grant to install floating wetlands in their on-site dam.

 March – May 2021

-• A webinar on the impacts of sediment runoff on waterway health and marine life, prepared by Georges Riverkeeper ecologist, was held for all partner councils and catchment groups prior to the Get the Site Right campaign in May.
+• Sediment Runoff Webinar: A webinar on the impacts of sediment runoff on waterway health and marine life, led by a Georges Riverkeeper ecologist, was held for partner councils and catchment groups ahead of the May Get the Site Right campaign.

-• A Biodiversity and Education Subcommittee meeting was held on 19 May 2021.
-Blacktown City Council presented on the prioritisation of sub-catchments in the Blacktown local government area.
-EarthWatch Australia talked about a proposal to run the Swarovski Waterschool global water education program in 15 primary schools across the Parramatta River catchment.
+• Biodiversity and Education Subcommittee: The subcommittee met on 19 May 2021.
+Blacktown City Council presented on sub-catchment prioritisation, and EarthWatch Australia proposed introducing the Swarovski Waterschool program in 15 local primary schools.

-• The Greater Sydney Harbour Coastal Management Plan project team held a webinar regarding the proposed Stage 2 Coastal and Estuaries planning grant.
-The grant application was supported by 20 councils and will be submitted in July 2021.
+• Coastal Management Planning: The Greater Sydney Harbour Coastal Management Plan project team hosted a webinar on the upcoming Stage 2 Coastal and Estuaries planning grant, supported by 20 councils and due for submission in July 2021.

 December 2020 – February 2021